modularizer/NetWiz/backend/netwiz_backend/netlist/core/README.md

 1. **Missing pin numbers**: Always include pin numbers in connections
 2. **Inconsistent naming**: Use consistent naming conventions for components and nets
 3. **Orphaned components**: Make sure all components are connected to nets
-4. **Duplicate IDs**: Ensure all component and net IDs are unique
+4. **Duplicate Names**: Ensure all component and net names are unique
 5. **Empty connections**: Nets must have at least one connection

 ## 🎯 Best Practices

-1. **Use descriptive IDs**: "U1", "R5", "C10" are better than generic names
+1. **Use descriptive names**: "U1", "R5", "C10" are better than generic names
 2. **Include pin names**: Add names for important pins (VCC, GND, CLK)
 3. **Group related nets**: Use consistent naming for power, ground, and signal nets
 4. **Add metadata**: Include designer, version, and description information